abdulrahman-b0/HijrahDateTime/README.md

 If the date is not in the future, the validation will fail, and the Spring Boot will throw a `MethodArgumentNotValidException` exception, which you can handle in the global exception handler or in the controller advice.

 **Notes:**
-- `HijrahDateTime` class must be serializable to serialize and deserialize request/response body, refer to the [Serialization](#serialization) section for more information on how to serialize the datetime classes.
+- `hijrahdatetime` class must be serializable to serialize and deserialize request/response body, refer to the [Serialization](#serialization) section for more information on how to serialize the datetime classes.
 - `EarlyHijrahDate` class is not supported for Jakarta Bean Validation, because it inherently deals with dates that are always in the past, making such validation annotations irrelevant or meaningless.